fahadbinrahat/myretailstore/README.md

 ## Overview

-This API offers capabilities to add, update, delete or retrieve online orders.
+This API offers capabilities to add, update, delete or retrieve online orders in RESTFul manner.

 ## API Source Scaffold